Serious Illness Training

 Dr. Fink-Samnick is known for her fierce professional voice.
 Along with leadership and committee roles across credentialing entities and professional associations, she has served on the Gravity Project and the National Coalition for Social Work and Health.
 She is a board consultant to the American Association of Doctors of Behavioral Health, and editorial board member for the Professional Case Management Journal, and Case Management Monthly.
 Further information is available on her LinkedIn Profile.

-Lynn Klima, DNP, APRN, CNE, ANP-BCDr.
-Klima is an adult nurse practitioner with over 40 years of experience across acute, primary care, and community-based settings.
-She obtained her Doctorate in Educational Leadership in 2018 from American Sentinel University and is a Certified Nurse Practitioner through the American Nurse Credentialing Center and a Certified Nurse Educator through the National League of Nursing.
-Across the last 14 years, she has been an academic associate nursing professor with a teaching focus on nursing leadership, therapeutic communication, community health, geriatrics, and hospice/ palliative care at the graduate and undergraduate levels.
+Lynn is an adult nurse practitioner with over 40 years of experience spanning acute care, primary care, and community-based settings.
+She earned her Doctorate in Educational Leadership in 2018 from American Sentinel University and holds certifications as a Nurse Practitioner through the ANCC, a Nurse Educator through the NLN, and an Age-Friendly Health Care credential through IHI.

 Cost